smhanov/zwibserve/README.md

 [Test your server online](https://zwibbler.com/collaboration/testing.html).

+## What do I need?
+* Linux server. [.rpm and .deb](https://github.com/smhanov/zwibbler-service/releases) installers are provided.
+Please contact me if you want to run on Windows.
+* Security certificates are highly recommended.
+Your server needs to be running on HTTPS if your web page containing the drawing tool is also served over HTTPS, otherwise the browser will not allow it to connect.

 ## Quick install

 Use the .deb or .rpm packages from https://github.com/smhanov/zwibbler-service/releases .
 This will install a system service that automatically restarts if interrupted.